LukoJy3D/perfect100/guides/Cyberpunk_2077/achievements/The_Hermit.md

 :trophy: **Guide written by a human**:

-_Add guide here_
+> :writing_hand: Add guide content here!

 ---

 :robot: **AI hallucinations**:

-1) To unlock The Hermit achievement, you need to complete the quest "A New Dawn" which is available from your character creation screen.
+1. To unlock The Hermit achievement, you need to complete the quest "A New Dawn" which is available from your character creation screen.
-2) Once completed, you will receive an email notification that informs about this new accomplishment and provides a link for claiming it on Steam or GOG Gamespy servers respectively.
+2. Once completed, you will receive an email notification that informs about this new accomplishment and provides a link for claiming it on Steam or GOG Gamespy servers respectively.